 D. Standard Setting

 Trade associations may engage legally in setting product standards.
 Standardization can benefit consumers, but can also have a detrimental impact on competition and can, under certain circumstances, amount to a violation of federal antitrust law.
+The associations’ legal counsel should be consulted whenever standardization is undertaken.
+The following principles should be considered in reviewing standard setting:

 E. Other Areas of Concern to Trade Associations

 There are several areas of legitimate trade association activity which require the guidance of antitrust counsel because they are potentially troublesome under the antitrust laws.
 These are practices or agreements which do not necessarily constitute illegal restraints of trade because they do not unreasonably restrain competition under all circumstances.
+The courts have held, however, that in some circumstances association action in these areas can result in an unreasonable restraint.
+Each of the following subjects requires careful consideration and should be reviewed with legal counsel prior to discussing them at an association meeting.

 Directives to the Associations’ Staff